Characters of the DC Extended Universe: Helena Bertinelli / The Huntress

 Helena Bertinelli (portrayed by Mary Elizabeth Winstead) is a young Italian-American assassin operating in Gotham City and the last surviving member of the Bertinelli Crime Family.
 When she was child her parents Franco and Maria and younger brother Pino along with all of their relatives were murdered by rival gangster Stefano Galante and his crew in mob hit which became known as the "Bertinelli Massacre".
 Unbeknownst to her at the time, the hit was sanctioned by Roman Sionis.

 Helena managed to survive as her mother and brother shielded her from the gunfire.
 After it was over one of Don Galante's enforcers noticed that Helena survived and took pity on her.
 He smuggled her out of the United States and took her to hide in Sicily, Italy where she would live with his brother and father.
 As time passed, the enforcer's family taught Helena how to fight and defend herself.

 Years later she returns to Gotham, USA where she becomes a crossbow-wielding assassin nicknamed The Huntress and vows to punish Don Galante and everyone else for murdering her entire family.

-Dinah Lance / Black Canary

-Dinah Lance (portrayed by Jurnee Smollett) is a metahuman initially serving as a singer and later a driver for Roman Sionis.
-She has the ability to overwhelm opponents with extremely high-pitched soundwaves.
-Harley Quinn first encounters Dinah when she drunkenly walks into Sionis's bar, and Dinah saves her from being abducted.
-Despite her abilities, Lance wants little to do with crime fighting or being a "do-gooder", but is inspired by Harley, Helena Bertinelli, and Renee Montoya to turn on Sionis.
-Dinah, Helena, and Montoya later form their own vigilante group.

-Renee Montoya

-Renee Montoya (portrayed by Rosie Perez) is a cynical, alcoholic detective in the Gotham City Police Department building a case against Roman Sionis.